percona/everest-doc/docs/install/installEverest.md

             everest   LoadBalancer   10.43.172.194   127.0.0.1       8080:31611/TCP   10s
             ```

-5. Go the IP address configured for the Everest service at step 4 to launch the Everest UI and create your first database cluster.
+5. Go to the IP address configured for the Everest service at step 4 to launch the Everest UI and create your first database cluster.
 The default one used in this example is [http://127.0.0.1:8080](http://127.0.0.1:8080).